jrg94/portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

 - [ ] I am prepared to submit the PDF on Carmen
 - [ ] I am prepared to give my peers feedback on their ideas

+## Learning Objectives

+Without learning objectives, there really is no clear reason why a particular assessment or activity exists.
+Therefore, to be completely transparent, here is what we're hoping you will learn through this particular aspect of the portfolio project.
+Specifically, students should be able to:

+1. Integrate their areas of interest in their personal lives and/or careers with their knowledge of software design
+2. Determine the achievablility of a software design given time constraints
+3. Design high-level software components following the software sequence discipline

-## Assignment Rubric
+## Assignment Rubric: 10 Points

-For this assignment, you will be graded following the completion of three designs.
-Each design will be graded on four criteria (see Carmen for more details):
+Again, to be completely transparent, most of the portfolio project, except the final submission, is designed as a formative assessment.
+Formative assessments are meant to provide ongoing feedback in the learning process.
+Therefore, the rubric is designed to assess the learning objectives *directly* in a way that is low stakes—meaning you shouldn't have to worry about the grade.

+1. (3 points) Each design must align with your personal values and long-term goals.
+Because the goal of this project is to help your build out a portfolio, you really ought to care about what you're designing.
+We'll give you a chance to share your personal values, interests, and long-term goals below.
-1. The design must be achievable over the course of a single semester.
+2. (3 points) Each design must be achievable over the course of a single semester.
 Don't be afraid to design something very small.
 There is no shame in keeping it simple.
-2. The design must fit within the software sequence discipline.
+3. (4 points) Each design must fit within the software sequence discipline.
 In other words, your design should expect to inherit from Standard, and it should contain both kernel and secondary methods.
 Also, null and aliasing must be avoided, when possible.
-3. The design decisions must be justifiable.
-In other words, it must be clear why you put certain methods in the kernel and others in secondary.
-Feel free to justify your decisions explicitly.
-4. The design must align with your personal values and long-term goals.
-Because the goal of this project is to help your build out a portfolio, you really ought to care about what you're designing.
-We'll give you a chance to share your personal values, interests, and long-term goals below.
+The methods themselves must also be in justifiable locations, such as kernel or secondary.

 With that said, these criteria will not be overly strict as you are only just brainstorming some components.